 Exemption code |

-C60 This code is auto-populated from the LMIA-exempt Offer of Employment.
+C60 This code is auto-populated from the LMIA-exempt offer of employment.
 This code should only be changed in specific circumstances.
 For further instructions, see Changes between the offer of employment and the work permit application. |

 NOC |

-88888 (generic code) Should be the same code used in the Employer Portal submission or on IMM 5802. |
+88888 (generic code) Should be the same code used in the Employer Portal submission or on IMM 5802 |

 Intended occupation |

-Entrepreneur This will auto-populated when matched with the offer from the Employer Portal. |
+Entrepreneur This will auto-populate when matched with the offer from the Employer Portal. |

 LMIA/LMIA-exempt # |

-“A” number from the offer of employment submitted in the Employer Portal If the foreign national is authorized to use the IMM 5802 form, then no LMIA-exempt # is required.
+“A” number from the offer of employment submitted in the Employer Portal If the foreign national is authorized to use the IMM 5802 form, no LMIA-exempt # is required.
 See Alternate submission [IMM 5802](opens in a new tab) |

 Employer |